dfe-analytical-services/explore-education-statistics-api-mock/README.md

 1. Install Node.js v18.
 You can use NVM to do this.
 2. Run `npm ci` from the project root.
 3. Run `npm run schema` to generate API schema types.
-4. Run `npm start` to start the dev server.
+4. Run `npm run dev:server` to start the dev server.

 ## Overview